UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_12.md

 we don’t use any bins, and the axis type is now nominal instead of quantitative.

-We can see that most movies are dramas and comedies, and fall withing the R and PG-13 ratings.
+We can see that most movies are dramas and comedies, and fall within the R and PG-13 ratings.

 We could have included the title column here to check that no two movies have the same title.
-After that we can safely skip that subplot since it is rather messy with all the hundreds titles.
+After that, we can safely skip that subplot since it is rather messy with hundreds of titles.

 However, since this is EDA and not a plot created for communication, we could also have left it in and carried on.